 - a.
 No student shall possess, handle, or transmit any firearm or deadly weapon on school property. - b.
-The following devices are considered to be a firearm as defined in Section 921 of Title 18 of the United States Code: - Any weapon which will or is designed to or may readily be converted to expel a projectile by the action of an explosive. - The frame or receiver of any weapon described above. - Any destructive device described in the two immediately preceding examples, and from which a destructive device may be readily assembled. - 35-47-1-5 Firearm "Firearm" means any weapon that is capable of or designed to or that may readily be converted to expel a projectile by means of an explosion. - 35-31.5-2-86 Deadly weapon "Deadly weapon" means the following: - (1) A loaded or unloaded firearm. - (2) A destructive device, weapon, device, taser (as defined in IC 35-47-8-3) or electronic stun weapon (as defined in IC 35-47-8- - 1), laser (as defined in IC 35-47-8-1), equipment, chemical substance, or other material that in the manner it is used, or could ordinarily be used, or is intended to be used, is readily capable of causing serious bodily injury. - (3) An animal (as defined in IC 35-46-3-3) that is: - (a) readily capable of causing serious bodily injury; and - (b) used in the commission or attempted commission of a crime - (4) A biological disease, virus, or organism that is capable of causing serious bodily injury.

-The penalty for possession of a firearm: ten (10) days suspension and expulsion from school for one calendar year, with the return of the student occurring at the beginning of the first semester after the expiration of the one calendar year period.
-The length of the expulsion may be reduced by the superintendent if the circumstances warrant such reduction.
+The following devices are considered to be a firearm as defined in Section 921 of Title 18 of the United States Code: - any weapon which will or is designed to or may readily be converted to expel a projectile by the action of an explosive - the frame or receiver of any weapon described above - any destructive device described in the two immediately preceding examples, and from which a destructive device may be readily assembled - 35-47-1-5.
+Firearm.
+"Firearm" means any weapon that is capable of or designed to or that may readily be converted to expel a projectile by means of an explosion. - 35-31.5-2-86.
+Deadly weapon.
+"Deadly weapon" means the following: - (1) A loaded or unloaded firearm. - (2) A weapon, device, taser (as defined in I.C.
+35-47-8-3) or electronic stun weapon (as defined in IC 35-47-8-1), equipment, chemical substance, or other material that in the manner it is used, or could ordinarily be used, or is intended to be used, is readily capable of causing serious bodily injury. - (3) An animal (as defined in I.C.
+35-46-3-3) that is: - (a) readily capable of causing serious bodily injury; and - (b) used in the commission or attempted commission of a crime. - c.
+The penalty for possession of a firearm: ten (10) days suspension and expulsion from school for one calendar year.
+The length of the expulsion may be reduced by the Superintendent if the circumstances warrant such reduction. - d.
 The superintendent shall notify the county prosecuting attorney's office when a student is expelled under this rule.